ywangmy/comp4471-project/readme.md

 # Tensorboard
 To **visualize**(in the root directory of project):
 `pip install tensorboard`
-`tensorboard --logdir=runs`
+`tensorboard --logdir=exps`
-open the link given in the browser
+then open the given link from terminal in the browser

 # Implementation Reference
 https://github.com/selimsef/dfdc_deepfake_challenge